hindu-comm/weblogs/manasataramgini/2017/10/2017-10-15_the-story-of-the-orissan-cycle-vala.md

 catch up; alarmed they turned around only to be relieved at the sight of Vidrum with his face blanched as a ghost itself.
 As Vidrum caught up with them, without much of a word he handed over the vetāla ingot to
-Lootika: “Found it in my aunt’s room\!
+Lootika: “Found it in my aunt’s room!
 I couldn’t wait to get rid of it.
 So I’m handing it over to you rather than Somakhya who has been wondering what befell it.”
 Lootika: “OK.
 Let me bury it outside my gate and we can retrieve it